thatsmycode/simpleCalculator/README.md

 Each operation needs to be stored in memory, saving the name of the user who submits it.

-If an operation has been submited already, the result but also the name of the previous user who submited it will be displayed.
+If an operation has been submitted already, the result but also the name of the previous user who submited it will be displayed.

 ## Error handling:

-The application provides error hadling for the following scenarios:
+The application provides error handling for the following scenarios:

 - Missing mandatory fields
 - Invalid inputs